 Afua Hirsch is a Booker Prize judge, the world’s leading literary prize for works of fiction in the English language.
 She is also one half of the fashion brand Sika, which creates ethically-made, African inspired men's and women's wear clothing, made in Ghana, sold globally.

-Her first published book, released in 2018, Brit(ish): On Race, Identity And Belonging was awarded a Royal Society of Literature Jerwood Prize for Non-Fiction.
+Her first published book, released in 2018, Brit(ish): On Race, Identity And Belonging was awarded a Royal Society of Literature Jerwood Prize for Non-Fiction and is an Amazon best-seller.

 As a journalist and former barrister, Afua Hirsch couldn’t be more comfortable than when she is speaking on topics that she is both knowledgeable and passionate.